First positive COVID tests for athletes in Olympic Village - WHIZ News

-TOKYO (AP) — Two athletes living in the Olympic Village have tested positive for COVID-19, the first to do so with the Tokyo Games opening on Friday.
+TOKYO (AP) — Two South African soccer players have become the first athletes inside the Olympic Village to test positive for COVID-19, with the Tokyo Games opening on Friday.

-Organizers confirmed the positive tests on Sunday and both were listed as non-Japanese.
-No names or other details were provided.
+The South African soccer squad had been quarantined and was waiting for the results of further tests conducted on players and backroom staff on Sunday, team manager Mxolisi Sibam said in a statement.

+South Africa is due to play Japan in its first game of the men’s soccer competition on Thursday at Tokyo Stadium.

-Organizers on Sunday also said another athlete had tested positive but this person was not residing in the Olympic Village.
+Organizers also said Sunday that another athlete had tested positive but this person was not residing in the Olympic Village.
 This athlete was also identified as “non-Japanese.”

 Also on Sunday, the first International Olympic Committee member was reported as positive.
 He recorded a positive test on Saturday upon entering a Tokyo airport.